 We just filmed and photographed another Nigerian wedding.

-Any wedding is beautiful to a wedding photographer, but I particularly love those which prove that love transcends cultures and countries.
-Kolawole and Cynthia’s Nigerian wedding in London was an absolute delight to film, being full of colour, music, laughter and – of course – beautiful displays of their love and commitment.
+Any wedding is beautiful to a wedding photographer.
+However I particularly love those which prove that love transcends cultures and countries.
+Kolawole and Cynthia’s Nigerian wedding in London was an absolute delight to film.
+One being full of colour, music, laughter and – of course.
+The beautiful displays of their love and commitment.

 Being a Nigerian wedding photographer and videographer in London is a real treat because the celebrations are always so energetic and full of happy emotions.
 Photographing African and Nigerian weddings is a job I love, especially when I have the opportunity to work at events such as this one.
 Congratulations Cynthia and Kolawole, and good luck for your future together.